[Minamisoma City, Fukushima Prefecture] Following in the footsteps of the Oshu Soma clan, who nurtured a unique culture for 800 years

 • Phone number: 0244-26-3720 (Shinchi Town Tourism Association)

-• Official URL: Shinchi Castle Ruins of Shinchimachi
+• Official URL: Shinchi Castle Ruins, Shinchi Town

 Google Map

-``Komagamine Castle Ruins'' with only a monument marking the existence of a castle ©Fukushima Travel
+The only thing that remains is a monument marking the existence of a castle at Komagamine Castle Ruins. ©Fukushima Travel

 Komagamine Castle Ruins <Information>